bmndc/nokia-leo/README.md

 To remove unwanted apps from the phone, you can use [this fork of Luxferre's AppBuster] which lets you disable any apps you don't need and enable them again if you want.

-> Looking for guide to root the 6300 4G?
-This section has now been moved to [ROOT: Patching the boot partition (non-US only)].
+_Looking for the guide to root the 6300 4G?
+This section has now been moved to [ROOT: Patching the boot partition (non-US only)]._

 ## External links
 - [Nokia 6300 4G product page] on Nokia Mobile's website